corda/corda/docs/source/cordapp-build-systems.rst

 Cordformation plugin can also sign CorDapps JARs, when deploying set of nodes, see :doc:`generating-a-node`.

-If your build system post processes the Cordapp JAR, then the modified JAR content may be out-of-date or not complete with regards to a signature file.
+If your build system post-processes the Cordapp JAR, then the modified JAR content may be out-of-date or not complete with regards to a signature file.
 In this case you can sign the Cordapp as a separate step and disable the automatic signing by the ``cordapp`` plugin.
 The ``cordapp`` plugin contains a standalone task ``signJar`` which uses the same ``signing`` configuration.
-The task has two parameters ``inputJars`` to pass JAR files to be signed, and optional  ``postfix`` is added to the name of signed JARs (by default it's "-signed").
+The task has two parameters: ``inputJars`` - to pass JAR files to be signed and an optional ``postfix`` which is added to the name of signed JARs (it defaults to "-signed").
 The signed JARs are returned as  ``outputJars`` property.

 For example in order to sign a JAR modified by *modifyCordapp* task,